roysurles/ElectronicColorCodeCalculator/README.md

 3) values larger than int.MaxValue

 Prerequisites:
-1) Windows 7 or Windows 10
+1) Windows 10 or 11
-2) .Net Core 2.0
+2) .Net 6
-3) Visual Studio 2017 version 15.6.7 with latest updates
+3) Visual Studio 2022 with latest updates

 To run:
 1) Download or clone project -- master branch